Data-Science-NDegree-MRusso/DSND-P3-Disaster-Response-Pipeline/README.md

 The code in this repo includes 2 jupyter notebooks (in the [`notebooks`](./notebooks) folder and a set of scripts.

 * The notebooks are provided as guidelines/references for the scripts.
 They do not need to be ran to execute the webapp:
-    - [`ETL Pipeline Preparation`](./notebooks/ETL Pipeline Preparation.ipynb) documents a step-by-step process to load data from the `.csv` files and save them in an SQL-lite DB;
+    - [`ETL Pipeline Preparation`](./notebooks/ETL_Pipeline_Preparation.ipynb) documents a step-by-step process to load data from the `.csv` files and save them in an SQL-lite DB;
+    - [`ML_Pipeline_Preparation`](./notebooks/ML_Pipeline_Preparation.ipynb) documents a step-by-step process to load data from the DB generated previously and train a classifier on them;

-1. Run the following commands in the project's root directory to set up your database and model, and to run the app:
+* In order to run use the scripts to set up your database and model, and to run the app, execute the following commands in the project's root directory:

     - To run ETL pipeline that cleans data and stores in database:
         `python data/process_data.py data/data_files/disaster_messages.csv data/data_files/disaster_categories.csv` _`{path to database file}`_;